WHMIS - Glossary - N-Z

 Self-reactive substances and mixtures – hazardous products classified in this hazard class may cause a fire or explosion if heated.
 These products are liable to undergo a strongly exothermic (producing heat and energy) decomposition, having a heat of decomposition equal to or greater than 300 J/g, even without participation of oxygen.

 Serious eye damage/eye irritation – see “Serious eye damage” and/or “Eye irritation”.

-Serious eye damage – hazardous products classified for Serious eye damage, as part of the Serious eye damage/eye irritation hazard class, can produce tissue damage in the eye or serious physical decay of vision that is irreversible or not fully reversed within 21 days.
+Serious eye damage – hazardous products classified for Serious eye damage, as part of the Serious Eye Damage/Eye Irritation hazard class, can produce tissue damage in the eye or serious physical decay of vision occurring after exposure of the eye to a mixture or substance that is irreversible or not fully reversed within 21 days.
 Effects could include permanently impaired vision or blindness.

 Signal word – in respect of a hazardous product, the word “Danger” or “Warning” that is used to alert the reader of the product label or SDS to a potential hazard and to indicate its severity.

 Significant new data – is new data regarding the hazard presented by a hazardous product that:

 - changes its classification in a category or sub-category of a hazard class, or

 - results in its classification in another hazard class, or